jwilling/JNWCollectionView/README.md

 `JNWCollectionViewLayout` subclasses, then, are responsible for determining how to lay out the *items* in the collection view, in addition to supplementary views.
 The collection view itself handles the views.

-The layout is also responsible for handling selection.
-Selection be triggered by the mouse *and* the keyboard. `JNWCollectionView` has a helper API that attempts to make handling selection events as easy as possible.
+The layout is also responsible for handling certain aspects of selection.
+Selection can be triggered by the mouse *and* the keyboard. `JNWCollectionView` has a helper API that attempts to make handling selection events as easy as possible.

 So, to accomplish anything powerful with `JNWCollectionView`, a layout subclass must be used.
 Two are included (list and grid), however there are many more layouts that can be created if desired.
 For examples of how to subclass `JNWCollectionViewLayout`, see `JNWCollectionViewListLayout` and `JNWCollectionViewGridLayout`.
 The header contains full documentation and subclassing advice.

 ### Cells ###
 Cells are built on top of the `JNWCollectionViewCell` class.
-There are many convenience methods available for use.
+There are multiple convenience methods available for use.

 Every `JNWCollectionViewCell` instance has two subviews by default.
 One is the background view, which cannot be modified directly.
 Instead, it can be customized by setting either an image or a color using the related properties (`backgroundImage` and `backgroundColor`).